-- D8 Fees and charges will be reviewed at least annually. - D9 Any changes or new charges will be agreed by the Leader, Chief Executive or Deputy Chief Executives, as set out in Standing Orders.
+D8 Fees and charges will be reviewed at least annually as part of the budget setting process.

+D9 Any changes or new charges will be agreed by the Corporate Policy and Resources Committee or the Chief Executive or Deputy Chief Executives, as set out in the constitution.